nushell/nushell.github.io/lang-guide/lang-guide.md

 - Maybe it's the backtick quote?
 - Should we have a `r"some\nliteral\tstring"` ala rust?
-- Should we have something like python's triple double quotes like `"""` which helps with multi-line strings and also does sring literal thigns?
+- Should we have something like python's triple double quotes like `"""` which helps with multi-line strings and also does string literal things?

 ## String interpolation